suixinsuo/olympus-protocol/docs/productList.md

 });
 ```

-From a derivative we can get the next list of usefull information:
+From a derivative we can get the next list of useful information:

 - name: string
 - owner: address